Composition Operators on Wiener amalgam Spaces: Introduction

-Inspiring from the work, concerning the Fourier transform, of Norbert Wiener \cite{fi1}, around in 1980 H. G. Feichtinger \cite{HG1} has introduced the function spaces, which allow a separate control of the local regularity and the decay at infinity of a function, nowadays those spaces are called Wiener amalgam spaces $W^{p,q}(\mathbb R^{d})$(Definition \ref{df1} below).
-And it is closely related to modulation spaces $M^{p,q}(\mathbb R^{d})$ (Definition \ref{df2} below).

-Wiener amalgam spaces and modulation spaces have turned out to be very fruitful within pure and applied mathematics, and these spaces are nowadays present in investigations that concern problems Fourier multipliers, pseudo differential operators, Fourier integral operators, Strichartz estimates, nonlinear partial differential equations(PDEs), and so on (cf.\cite{ambenyi, benyi,E2, J1}).
-For instance: the unimodular Fourier multiplier operator $e^{i|D|^{\alpha}}$ is not bounded on most of the Lebsgue spaces $L^{p}(\mathbb R^{d}), (p\neq 2)$ or even Besov spaces \cite{Hor}; in contrast it is bounded on $W^{p,q}(\mathbb R^{d})( 1\leq p, q \leq \infty)$ for $\alpha \in [0,1]$, and on $M^{p,q}(\mathbb R^{d}) (1\leq p,q \leq \infty)$ for $\alpha \in [0,2]$ (cf.\cite{ambenyi,benyi, J1}).
-The cases $\alpha =1, 2$ are of particular interest because they occur in the time evolution of wave and Shr\"odinger equations respectively.
-Many mathematicians have been using these spaces as a regularity class of initial data of the Cauchy problem for nonlinear dispersive equations (cf. \cite{bao,baob, ambenyi, benyi, B1}).
-In particular, we mention, Cordero-Nicola \cite{E1} have used these spaces as underlying working space for nonlinear wave equation, with real entire nonlinearity.
+In the last decade, modulation and Wiener amalgam spaces have turned out to be very fruitful within pure and applied mathematics.
+In fact, these spaces are nowadays present in investigations that concern problems on pseudo differential/Fourier integral operators, Strichartz estimates, and so on (we refer the reader to recent survey \cite{rsw} and the reference therein).
+For instance: the unimodular Fourier multiplier operator $e^{i|D|^{\alpha}}$ is not bounded on most of the Lebesgue spaces $L^{p}(\mathbb R^{d}) \ (p\neq 2)$, in contrast it is bounded on $W^{p,q}(\mathbb R^{d})( 1\leq p, q \leq \infty)$ for $\alpha \in [0,1]$, and on $M^{p,q}(\mathbb R^{d}) (1\leq p,q \leq \infty)$ for $\alpha \in [0,2]$ (cf. \cite{ambenyi,benyi, J1}).
+The cases $\alpha =1, 2$ are of particular interest because they occur in the time evolution of wave and Schr\"odinger equations respectively.

-But one of the underneath issue in the nonlinear PDEs in the realm of Wiener amalgam spaces is to determine, which is the most general nonliearity one can take, which is not yet completely clear, and therefore the problem stated in the first paragraph lies at the interface between the time-frequency analysis (Wiener amalgam spaces) and nonlinear PDEs, and hopefully the answer will serve the bridge between them.